-15.2.2.6 Starting AY2019/20, the University adopted the iGPS College Framework and Assembly (the new framework) as part of the university graduation for Year-1 The requirements entrants. new will framework extend to Year-2 entrants in AY2020/21 and Year-3 entrants in AY2021/22.
+15.2.2.6 Starting AY2019/20, the University adopted the iGPS College Assembly Framework and (the new framework) as part of the university graduation for Year-1 entrants.
+The requirements new will framework extend to Year-2 entrants in AY2020/21 and Year-3 entrants in AY2021/22.
 CS/ PA/ECA requirements will be running in parallel with the new framework from AY2019/20 until they are completely phased out in AY2021/22.
 Students are required to obtain the required number of iGPS Units through participating in integrated and experiential learning activities, and to attend the required number of College Assembly before graduation.